apache/arrow/docs/source/format/Intro.rst

 may be chunked differently.

 .. note::
    Table is a concept specific to certain implementations such as Arrow C++ and PyArrow.
+In Java implementation, for example, a Table is not a collection of Chunked Arrays but a collection of RecordBatches.

 .. image:: ../cpp/tables-versus-record-batches.svg
    :alt: A graphical representation of an Arrow Table and a